NICKY-TECH/space/Readme.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
-This is a multi-page tourism website frontend development challenge from Frontend Mentor.

 ### The challenge